 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Chemistry is everywhere, from the reactions happening in your body keeping you alive, to the shampoo you use to wash your hair, or even the fuel needed to heat your home or run your car!
-Studying Chemistry involves an exploration of matter at a molecular level, it is often seen as the ‘central’ science providing insights into a variety of interlinking physical and biological phenomena.
+Studying Chemistry involves an exploration of matter at a molecular level.
+It is often seen as the ‘central’ science providing insights into a variety of interlinking physical and biological phenomena.
 Have you ever wondered: What makes perfume smell?
 How fireworks have so many different colours?
 How new drugs are discovered?
 These are just some of the questions you will be able to answer by studying Chemistry.

 What will I study in Chemistry A-level?